The Vu-choir through the years

-The VU-koor has a rich history.
+The VU-choir has a rich history.
 Every conductor and board left their mark on the repertoire and the choice for each piece was also affected by the spirit of the time.

 The fifties and sixties

-In the early years, the VU-koor often worked together with the Bach Orchestra.
+In the early years, the VU-choir often worked together with the Bach Orchestra.
 The two ensembles had the same conductor, Simon Jansen, so a collaboration was a logical step.
-In this era, the VU-koor was sometimes also accompanied by the famous organists Ton Koopman and Bernard Winsemius.
+In this era, the VU-choir was sometimes also accompanied by the famous organists Ton Koopman and Bernard Winsemius.